lispeak/lispeak/README.md

 The main goal of this project is to create a constucted language with the following parameters:

-- Grammar is fully described in TypeScript
 - Grammar is based on functions
+- Grammar is fully described in Lispeak itself
 - Grammar development is git-based

 - Every sentence is an S-expression